ibm-cloud-docs/watson-assistant/search-milvus-add.md

 1. Go to **Home** > **Integrations**.
 1. Go to the **Extensions** section and click **Open** on the search tile.
     If prompted, select the environment to update.
 Repeat these steps for each environment where Milvus search is integrated.
-If you use both **Draft** and **Live**, update each one separately. {: note}
+If you use both **Draft** and **Live**, update each one separately.
 1. Select **Milvus**.
 1. Record your existing connection information.
 You need to have a complete record of all your current Milvus settings so that you can enter them again after you update your Milvus credentials.
 1. Go to the **Instance** tab and click **Update** details.